 A wavy day means that sediments on the ocean shore will be stirring.
 This is why snorkeling where there’s an off-shore reef blocking waves is advantageous.
 But, if you’re in an area without a blocking reef, one way to quickly check the wave conditions the night before you’re planning on snorkeling is with a surf app like Surfline or Magic Seaweed, or google “surf forecast at …” (fill in the beach you want to visit).
 If you see the waves are going to be big (over 4 feet) for surfers in your general area, it will most likely mean the area you’re snorkeling will be wavier than usual.
 Anything less than four feet and you should be in the clear (pardon the pun.)

 RELATED: Best places to snorkel on Maui

 The wind can wreak havoc on visibility.
 On Maui, the best time to get in the water is early in the morning.
 Not too early, as you want the sun to illuminate the water, but ideally, you’ll be in and out of the water before the tradewinds kick in.
 The deeper the water you’re going to be snorkeling in, the less wind becomes an issue.
-This is why a snorkel trip from a boat, like excursions to Molokini and Lana’i are pretty much wind-proof.
+This is why a snorkel trip from a boat, like excursions to Lana’i are pretty much wind-proof.